imarchuang/wowza_see/WowzaEvents/README.md

+This is a wowza module extension for listening to the stream's onAppStart event to trigger notifications for subscribers

-//The following dependencies are required to put into $WOWZA_HOME/lib
+//The following dependencies are required to put into $WOWZA_HOME/lib javax.ws.rs-api-2.0.1.jar jersey-client.jar jersey-common.jar

-javax.ws.rs-api-2.0.1.jar
-jersey-client.jar
-jersey-common.jar